Mundus (magister militum): Ethnic identity

 Different ancient authors give different indications of Mundus's ethnic identity.
 Jordanes identifies Mundus as "formerly of the Attilani," that is, the Huns (Jord.
 Get.
 301), whereas John Malalas (chap.
 450) and Theophanes the Confessor (A.M.
 6032) identify Mundus as the son of a king of the Gepids.
 Marcellinus Comes refers to Mundus as a Geta, which he also uses to mean Ostrogoth, while Procopius merely says he was a barbarian.

 The Prosopography of the Later Roman Empire has argued that because Mundo (Jordanes) has Hunnic origins and Mundus has Gepid origins, they cannot be the same person, an argument rejected by Patrick Amory and Stefan Krautschik.
 Brian Croke argued that Jordanes's statement could also mean that Mundus originated in the confederacy of the Huns rather than that he was a Hun himself.
-Stefan Krautschik instead argues that the Gepid royal family and Attila's were likely connected by marriage.
+Stefan Krautschik instead argues that the Gepid royal family and the Attilid dynasty were likely connected by marriage.
 According to Amory, Mundus could have had ancestors who thought of themselves as Goths, Gepids, or Huns, from among which he and others could have chosen as needed.

 Biography

 According to Theophanes, Mundus was the son of Giesmus, a ruler of the East Germanic tribe Gepids with his capital in Sirmium, and nephew to another Gepid ruler, Thraustila.
 After his father's death, Mundus was raised by his maternal uncle Thraustila, who likely succeeded Giesmus.
-Thraustila was killed in battle in 488 by the forces of Theodoric the Great.
-After Thraustila was succeeded by his son Traseric, Mundus came to lead a group of bandits in Pannonia.
+Thraustila was killed in battle in 488, failing to resist the Ostrogoths and their king, Theodoric the Great.
+Sirmium was taken by the Ostrogoths. after Thraustila was succeeded by his son Traseric, Mundus came to lead a group of bandits in Pannonia.
 He declared himself a king and established himself in a tower called Herta.
 When the Byzantines sent an army to fight him under the general Sabinianus in 505, Theodoric sent his general Pitzias and he and Mundus joined forces and defeated Sabinianus.
 Although he disappears from the sources, Mundus appears to have remained Theodoric's ally until the latter's death in 526.

 Mundus is next mentioned as a commander of the Gepids and Heruli in Pannonia in the 520s.
 In 529, in the context of new battles between the Gepids and Byzantines, Mundus and his son Mauricius entered Byzantine service and was made magister militum in Illyricum by the Byzantine emperor Justinian I, where he fought against the Slavs and Bulgars.
 In 531, he replaced Belisarius as magister militum per Orientem before re-assuming his rank of Magister militum per Illyricum again in 532.
-In that same year, Mundus and a troop of Heruli happened to be in Constinople when the Nika riots broke out; he successfully suppressed the riots with Belisarius, with his troops massacring many near the hippodrome.
+In that same year, Mundus and a troop of Heruli happened to be in Constantinople when the Nika riots broke out; he successfully suppressed the riots with Belisarius, with his troops massacring many near the hippodrome.
 In 535, with the outbreak of the Gothic War, Mundus was sent to Dalmatia and conquered the city of Salona (Split) from the Goths.
 In 536, his son Mauricius was killed during a Gothic counterattack; Mundus subsequently thoroughly defeated the Goths, but was killed while pursuing them.